leslieriver/lmt/README.md

 A lemmy community backup utility.

-All images uploaded via lemmy is downloaded.
-A single html file `index.html` is generated to view the content in the directory this utility is ran in.
+All images that are uploaded as the url will be downloaded. generated html file and media will be stored in a new folder in the path in which this utility is ran on.

 Currently supports; Title; body; url from every post.